GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Providing this user experience required introducing more powerful objects.

 *Sound Sources*
-//===== Sound sources
-//<sec:simulator:simulator:components:sound_sources>

 The core motivation for developing this acoustic pipeline was experimenting with #acr("HRI") scenarios.
 In this sense, the most important type of sound source to consider was speech sources, mimicking humans speaking in the room.
 However, other kinds of sources have also been implemented, such as music sources or white noise sources.

 All sources have a position in the room, a polar pattern (see @fig:ssl:single_source:polar_patterns) that affect their directivity and most importantly the ability to generate an audio signal.
-This latter property is what differs across source types.
+This latter property differs across source types.

 For white noise sources, the waveform is randomly generated from a standard normal distribution.
 To adjust the gain relevantly, some speech signal as well as a target #acr("SNR") value can be provided.
 This allowed for conducting experiments in the presence of adversarial noise sources and controlling precisely the #acr("SNR") parameter.

 Speech sources pull their signal from the _LibriSpeech_ @panayotov_librispeech_2015 dataset.
-The latter is an #acr("ASR") corpus of 1000 hours worth of audiobooks, sampled at 16kHz.
+The latter is an #acr("ASR") corpus of 1000 hours worth of audiobooks, sampled at 16 kHz.
 Each time a speech source is required to produce a signal, a random sample is pulled from _LibriSpeech_ and outputted.

 *Microphone Arrays*
-//===== Microphone arrays
-//<sec:simulator:simulator:components:mic_arrays>

 // Support for various arrays
 Microphone arrays provide a convenient abstraction to use pre-defined multiple microphone arrays in the environment as well as defining custom ones.

-They offer an upgrade from the limited `Room` #acr("API") which only consider individual microphones independently.
+They offer an upgrade from the limited `Room` #acr("API"), which only considers individual microphones independently.
-Each array variation defines its geometry and the properties of each of its microphone.
+Each array variation defines its geometry and the properties of each of its microphones.
-Grouping microphones as such makes the process of experimenting different array configurations fast and convenient for the user.
+Grouping microphones as such makes the process of experimenting with different array configurations fast and convenient for the user.
 The simulator can access the array's position, orientation and footprint, but more importantly can move it as a single entity, without the need for considering each of its microphones.
 The array maintains its own geometrical consistency when being translated or rotated.